 The frozen compartment should preferably be at the bottom of the fridge for easy access and to prevent cross-contamination.
 For example, if raw meat juices were to leak, they would never interact with foods that don’t require cooking, such as lettuce, or tomatoes for salads.

 Want to learn more?
-Call us today on: (800) 750-7055 and let us assist you with the planning and designing of your restaurant, hood installation, and any type of restaurant hood repair and maintenance in Denver, CO and Orange County, Los Angeles, CA.
+Call us today on: (800) 750-7055 and let us assist you with the planning and your restaurant kitchen design, hood installation, and any type of restaurant hood repair and maintenance in Denver, CO.

 © 2018 Millionairium and Farazandeh.
 Authorization to post is granted, with the stipulation that Millionairium and Farazandeh are credited as sole source.
 Linking to other sites from this document is strictly prohibited, with the exception of herein imbedded links.